 - Candida Diet – If you’re in the early phases of the diet, it’s best to cook at home so you have complete control over every ingredient.
 The olive oil here is organic as is a majority of their ingredients, but they do use a couple of other oils that aren’t.
 Later in the diet, a single meal with this here and there won’t hurt, but early on it might.
 The sides, soups and salads are nearly all fair game for us, a few with the request to leave the cheese off or hold the bread.
 And the breakfast menu has a few items for the low carb crowd as well.
 Plus don’t forget the sparkling water!
 Most of their sweets are made with sugar, but they do offer a few with agave, which can be enjoyed in moderation once you’ve got your balance back.
 Please do so mindfully.

-Over all Four Cafe offers a lot for even the pickiest of eaters, while wielding the culinary smarts and honesty of flavor to put a smile on the face on the hungriest of omnivores.
+Four Cafe offers a lot for even the pickiest of eaters, while wielding the culinary smarts and honesty of flavor to put a smile on the face on the hungriest of omnivores.

 Have you made it out the Four Cafe yet?
 What’s your favorite dish?